All the Long Nights

-All the Long Nights (夜明けのすべて, Yoake no Subete) is a 2024 Japanese film directed by Sho Miyake, based on the novel of the same name by Maiko Seo.
+All the Long Nights (夜明けのすべて, Yoake no Subete) is a 2024 Japanese drama film directed by Sho Miyake, based on the novel of the same name by Maiko Seo.
 The film stars Mone Kamishiraishi as Misa Fujisawa, a woman struggling with severe premenstrual syndrome (PMS) that causes mood swings and irritability, and Hokuto Matsumura as Takatoshi Yamazoe, a man dealing with panic disorder.

 The film had its world premiere at the Forum section of the 74th Berlin Film Festival on 17 February 2024.
 It was theatrically released in Japan on 9 February 2024 by Toho.

 Plot

 All the Long Nights follows Takatoshi Yamazoe (Hokuto Matsumura), who struggles with panic disorder and social withdrawal, and Misa Fujisawa (Mone Kamishiraishi), who experiences severe mood swings caused by PMS.
 After an incident at work, they begin to understand each other’s difficulties and form an unexpected connection.
 Through their daily conversations and small acts of kindness, they start finding ways to live with their conditions and regain a sense of hope.
 The film gently explores how two people who share similar pain can bring light into each other’s lives, showing a bond that isn’t defined by romance or friendship but by mutual understanding.